 A unique program for working professionals

-In the MAFI program, you will learn through a series of in-person weekend sessions that meet approximately once per month from Thursday evening through mid-day Sunday.
 Each cohort of students begins and finishes the degree program together.
-Because you and your cohort experience the entire program as a group, you will have the opportunity to develop deep and lasting professional associations with fellow students from diverse sectors of the AML world.
+Because you and your cohort experience the entire program as a group, you will have the opportunity to develop deep and lasting professional associations.

 MAFI courses are team-taught by full-time Case Western Reserve University faculty and a corps of senior experts in the AML field.